 OVW has the discretion to make awards for greater or lesser amounts than requested and to negotiate the scope of work and budget with applicants prior to making an award.

 Types of Applications

 In FY 2023, OVW will accept applications for this program from the following:

-New: Applicants that have never received funding under this program or whose previous funding under this program expired on or before April 25, 2022.
+New: Applicants that have never received funding under this program.